Episode 144. Crazy News Stories from 'The Times' Publication

 I don't know.

-Oh, uh oh, I've missed that second part.
+Oh, I missed that second part.

-I just read the wanted pickles fried and just kind of assumed like you know, those wanted pickles finally got taken down.
+I just read the wanted pickles fried and just kind of assumed, like, you know, those wanted pickles finally got taken down.

 They were a friggin' menace.

-Wanted pickles for fried.
+Wanted pickles or fries.

-Like you can't ever trust those things.
+Like, you can't ever trust those things.

 Not even for a second.